-Mount Amiata with its 1738 meters of height overlooks the Val d’Orcia and the Maremma and is covered with vegetation up to its summit.
-For tourists and its inhabitants, it offers very suggestive views and landscapes.
-In winter it is a ski resort with its 12 slopes and 8 ski lifts.
-In summer it is the destination of many tourists who are passionate about fresh air, who take refuge in the woods to escape the heat of the town, collect mushrooms, go trekking, go horse riding and much more.
+Mount Amiata in Tuscany, with its 1738 meters of height, overlooks the Val d’Orcia and the Maremma and separates the province of Siena from that of Grosseto.
+The mountain is covered with vegetation up to its peak.
+It offers tourists and its inhabitants very suggestive views and landscapes.
+It is a ski resort with its 12 slopes and 8 ski lifts during the winter.
+While in the summer it is the destination of many tourists who are passionate about fresh air and take refuge in the woods to escape the heat of the town, collect mushrooms, go trekking, go horse riding and much more.

 Mountain huts

 The first meadow you meet is the Prato delle Macinaie located in the municipality of Castel del Piano, about 1500 meters above sea level.
-At the edge of the lawn you will find the Adventure Park, a path suspended between trees, suitable for adults and children, excellent hotels and bars.
-Suitable in summer for a picnic day, in winter as a departure station for the ski lifts.
+At the edge of the lawn you will find the Adventure Park, a path suspended between trees, suitable for adults and children, excellent hotels, and bars.
+You should go there for a picnic day in summer, and in winter if you are looking for a departure station for the ski lifts.

-The Prato della Marsigliana should also be mentioned, very close to the cantore refuge, ending in winter with one of the many ski slopes on Amiata.
+We should also mention the Prato della Marsigliana, very close to the Cantore hut, ending in winter with one of the many ski slopes on Amiata.

 Observation points

-But in the end there are so many observation points along the paths of the Amiata, it is enough to walk on the paths and on the ski slopes to come across breathtaking views.
-An editorial board.
-Go up on the chair lift that from the summit leads to the Cantore refuge, going down you will have 10 minutes to enjoy the Val d’Orcia until you see Siena, on the clearest days.
+However, there are so many observation points along the paths of the Amiata, you just have to walk on the paths and on the ski slopes to come across breathtaking views.
+An editorial advice.
+Go up on the ski lift that from the summit leads to the Cantore hut, going down you will have 10 minutes to enjoy the Val d’Orcia until you see Siena, on clear days.

 Snow in winter, trekking and mushrooms in the summer

-The Amiata is known and was even more so in the past, as a winter resort and in the summer as a destination for enjoying a little fresh air, for trekking and long walks.
+Amiata is known, and was even more so in the past, as a winter resort and in the summer as a destination for enjoying a little fresh air, for trekking and long walks.

-Do not underestimate the tourism related to mushroom picking, which in certain months of the year, attract thousands of people in search of the famous Amiata mushrooms.
-Be careful though!
+Do not underestimate the tourism related to mushroom picking, which, in certain months of the year, attract thousands of people in search of the famous Amiata mushrooms.
+But… Look out!
 Mushroom picking is regulated, so check with the towns where you collect the forest products.

 Don’t miss Dante’s stone